Video Streaming Thinking: VideoLLMs Can Watch and Think Simultaneously: Conclusion

 \section{Conclusion}

 In this paper, we propose \textit{\textbf{V}ideo \textbf{S}treaming \textbf{T}hinking} (VST), a new paradigm for streaming video understanding that introduces a synchronized stream of logical inference with real-time responsiveness.
 VST enables a \textit{thinking-while-watching} mechanism that performs reasoning over incoming clips during streaming.
 We further develop a post-training recipe (VST-SFT and VST-RL) and an automated data synthesis pipeline based on video knowledge graphs to produce streaming-thought supervision.
-Empirically, VST not only delivers robust performance across multiple online and offline video understanding benchmarks but also scales seamlessly to VideoLLMs ranging from 3B to 32B parameters, demonstrating exceptional generalization and broad applicability.
+Empirically, VST delivers strong performance across multiple online and offline video understanding benchmarks, and yields consistent gains across VideoLLMs ranging from 3B to 32B parameters, indicating that the approach generalizes across model scales.
 Overall, our study establishes VST as a practical test-time scaling approach for streaming scenarios, simultaneously enabling explicit CoT generation and real-time responsiveness.